-- Setting automatic bandwidth means that Steam determines the bandwidth itself and use it.
-It is the recommended settings and this works with most of the games.
-However, the one with real-time movement and the games which are fast paced, it will result in some compression artifacts.
+- Setting automatic bandwidth means that Steam determines the bandwidth itself and uses it.
+It is the recommended setting and this works with most of the games.
+However, the one with real-time movement and the games which are fast-paced, it will result in some compression artifacts.
 On the other hand, the unlimited bandwidth can increase your latency according to Steam developers.
 But you can still give it a try and check if you get satisfied with the image quality.

-- You can select the resolution yourself depending on your client PC or machine.
-TV’s generally support 1080p so you can switch to that.
+- You can select the resolution yourself depending on your client’s PC or machine.
+TVs generally support 1080p so you can switch to that.
 If you have a high-end monitor which supports 1440p, you can also switch to that to get high-end resolution while streaming.

 - By enabling the hardware encoding, the GPU on the client computer will help to quickly decode the H.264 video signal.
 Otherwise, your CPU has to do all the hard work which can affect the performance.
 If you are experiencing poor performance issues, you can uncheck this statement and try refreshing your connection.

 - If you are experiencing any input lag, you can try switching from the balanced mode to fast.
 This may reduce the quality of images or the graphics but will drastically reduce your input lag.
-For most us, this is a fair trade off but it depends on your preference.
+For most of us, this is a fair trade-off but it depends on your preference.

 For optimal performance, you would need a house-wired gigabit Ethernet.
 Both of the devices should be connected with a wire to the network instead of a wireless connection.
 This ensures that you don’t experience any packet loss or delays because of any kind of interference.